How Do They Have So Much Self-Discipline?

 They do not increase our self-discipline, however, they can be very relaxing and pleasant.
 Relaxation is an important element of mental health and guided meditation can have many benefits, but self-discipline just isn’t one of them.

-2. Schedule It into Your Daily Routine
+2. Schedule It Into Your Daily Routine

 If you don’t have the time to meditate, take the time.
 Everyone can make time for anything that’s important to them.